HOW TO CHOOSE

 Paper manufactured in an alkaline environment.
 Acid-free paper typically has good aging characteristics and has no detrimental effect on materials that are in contact with it.

-All French paper is acid-free and can be considered archival quality.
+All French Paper products are acid-free and can be considered archival quality.

 BRIGHTNESS